iTwin/itwinjs-core/docs/learning/backend/index.md

 # The Backend Library

 The Backend refers to the layers of the iModelJs library that run on a computer with a copy of an iModel.
 The backend always runs in-process (i.e. in the same address space) with the native layers.
-See [the app architecture overview](../../overview/App.md) for more on how backends fit into overall app architecture.
+The backend may be in the form of a [service or agent](../../overview/App.md#agents-and-services) or an [app-specific backend](../../overview/App.md#app-backend).

 The backend: